 Through the years, I have often racked my brain for gift ideas that are particularly suited to each person.

-- For families--fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Super Scrabble) or one that may be new to you (like possibly Pirateer.)
+- For families Fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Scrabble Deluxe Edition) or one that may be new to you (like possibly Pirateer.)

-- For teachers--Teachers love gift cards to restaurants, bookstores, etc, and other gifts they can “use up” such as notecards and--depending on their likes and dislikes-- chocolate, coffee, etc. In general, teachers prefer NOT to receive things like too many mugs or Christmas ornaments, which accumulate quickly and take up space.
+- For teachers Teachers love gift cards to restaurants, bookstores, etc, and other gifts they can “use up” such as notecards an, depending on their likes and dislikes, chocolate, coffee, etc. Most teachers have enough mugs and Christmas ornaments already.
 Here is a fun gift for a preschool or elementary teacher that your child can help create.
 (My son and I put one of these together for a favorite preschool teacher many years ago.)
 Have your child draw a simple picture.
-Scan it into your computer, and resize it to fit at the top of a 5x7 notepad.
+Scan it, and resize it to fit at the top of a 5×7 notepad.
 (If your child is able to write, have him or her also write the teacher’s name, or a phrase such as “Things to Do.”)
-Then have a copy center print it onto about 100 pages of your choice of colored text weight paper (5x7 inches is a good notepad size), and then have them bind the top with a gum binding (so that the pages tear out.)
+Then have a copy center print it onto about 100 pages of your choice of text weight paper (5×7 inches is a good notepad size), and then have them bind the top with a gum binding (so that the pages tear out.)
 We included a gift card to a coffee shop with the notepad.

 Once you start thinking about these, it’s fun to come up with new ideas.
 It’s such a blessing to see faces light up when you’ve given a gift that you’ve put together with extra effort, isn’t it?